 Planning for your repayments

-- Understanding your loan’s structure and keeping track of your balance, charges and repayment status are vital.
-And while paying more than you owe every month is ideal, it isn’t always possible, so make sure you pay at least your minimum monthly amount to avoid your debt growing
+- Understanding your loan’s structure and keeping track of your balance, charges and repayment status is vital.
+And while paying more than you owe every month is ideal, it isn’t always possible, so make sure you pay at least your minimum monthly amount to avoid your debt growing.

 - And remember, if you don’t complete your studies but have a student loan, you’ll need to pay it back in full immediately.